10 Best User Engagement Tools for SaaS in 2023

 “Mixpanel will be ideal for you if you need a simple, yet powerful tool for your SaaS product.
 One of their features that I’ve found most useful (and I haven’t really seen it in the competitors’ apps) is Signal.
 Once you apply it to your events, it shows you which ones you should encourage your users to do, and predict behavioral trends within your product.
 A must-have for a modern product marketer!” — Matylda C

-Pendo is one of the all-in-one user engagement tools/software.
+Pendo is one of the all-in-one customer engagement platforms, like Userpilot.

-Their main offering is their product analytics.
+Pendo is a very powerful engagement tool that deals primarily with product analytics.
 Like Heap, you’re able to get up and running quickly and with minimal coding required.
 You can then delve into how your users interact with your product.
 You can measure different segments and compare different types of users.

 Pendo also enables you to collect feedback.
 The feedback module gives your users the ability to submit feature requests, as well as tell you what their highest priorities are.
 You can then use this information to determine what you work on next.

 Another aspect of Pendo’s feedback collection is sentiment analysis.
-You can add an NPS survey and other targeted polls to figure out your users think about your product.
+You can add an NPS survey and other targeted polls to figure out what your users think about your product and gauge customer satisfaction.

-Finally, you can also use Pendo to push in-app messaging.
-These messages can be used to guide users through a complex part of your product, or to market a new feature.
+Finally, you can also use Pendo for customer engagement with in-app messaging.
+These messages can be used to guide users through a complex part of your product or to market a new feature.

-As an all-in-one platform, Pendo is one of the best user engagement tools/software to keep an eye on in 2020.
-However, it can be fairly expensive for early-stage startups, and perhaps more complex that you need.
+As an all-in-one platform, Pendo is one of the best customer engagement software to keep an eye.
+However, it can be fairly expensive for early-stage startups, and perhaps more complex than you need.
+If it’s not within your budget, you can consider some of Pendo’s competitors here.

 “Pendo allows you to track customer visits and clicks on page elements, pages, or a set of pages.
 It’s been very helpful to find out if customers are following the intended journey, and if not, where they are going astray.
 This has allowed my team to implement UX improvements quickly and easily.” — Allie J

 One of the easiest ways to start collecting feedback is to send a survey out to your customers.
-There are plenty of survey tools out there, but one of the best is Typeform.
+There are plenty of customer surveys tools out there, but one of the best is Typeform.

 There’s something about Typeform’s surveys — maybe the clean and minimal styling, or the simple user experience they provide — that makes them stand out from the likes of SurveyMonkey and Google Forms.

-While Typeform may be a bit more costly, you do get access to some useful features.
+While Typeform may be a bit more costly, you do get access to some useful features you can use to engage customers.
 You can, for example, create logic jumps to adapt the survey to a user’s answers.
 You can also use “hidden fields” to greet users by name and personalize their experience.

 Typeform’s conversational approach can help you increase your response rates.
 It also tends to improve the quality of the feedback you gather.

-If you’re looking for a high-quality survey tool to collect feedback, then Typeform is one of the best.
+If you’re looking for a high-quality customer engagement solution to collect customer data through surveys, then Typeform is one of the best.

 “We’ve been using Typeform surveys to collect data continually from our customers all over the world, continually, 24×7.
 We transfer survey data to our systems via Typeform’s API.
 In terms of design and usability, the surveys are way ahead of the competition.
 It’s great value for money too.” — Dave O

-Of course, the kind of qualitative feedback you can get from surveys is only one type.
-Hotjar offers a way to collect even more data.
+Of course, the kind of qualitative feedback you can get from surveys is only one type of customer satisfaction data you can collect from your users.
+Hotjar offers a way to collect even more data and translate raw user behavior data into actionable insights.

 Hotjar enables you to monitor what your users are doing when they use your product.
 You can access heatmaps that show where people click or scroll.